 8. Join in the SUP the Alphabet Challenge on our SUP Chick Facebook page.
 What is the SUP the Alphabet Challenge? each day we have a different letter of the alphabet – starting at A we worked through to Z listing a place we have paddled which starts with that letter.
 The names can be of the river or ocean, coast line, town/city, state, country, for example A could be “Avon River” “Atlantic Ocean” “Amalfi Coast” “Auckland” or “Australia” Can you make it all the way from A-Z?

 9. Check your gear for wear and tear – this is a great time to make sure your iSUP’s don’t have air leaks and that your leashes don’t have tears.
 Check out you still fit into your wetsuit if you have one (the downside of a Northern Hemisphere Christmas = more comfort food and less exercise than what I’m used to in Australia!!).
 Make a list of any gear you need to repair, add to your kit or replace.

 10. And finally check out some of the awesome SUP blogs out there and do a bit of Arm Chair SUPing!

 And for a bonus item – check out the first of our SUP videos on Youtube!
 And stay tuned for more as soon as we can get back out there on the water we will be adding content for you!

 The images above have links which take you to the Amazon store where you can find out more information regarding sizing and pricing.
-These are affiliate links and we may receive a commission if you make a purchase.
+These are affiliate links and we may receive a commission without further cost to you if you decide to make a purchase.